kubevious/kubevious/README.md

 With ever changing configuration it is hard to keep track and identify the source of the problem.

 Kubvious allows you to travel back in time and navigate configuration as well as errors.
+See time machine in action here: https://www.youtube.com/watch?v=bJssh_MUWgw

 # Authors
 Everyone is welcome to contribute.
 See [CONTRIBUTING] for instructions on how to contribute.